tangly-team/tangly-os/src/site/website/content/ports/_index.md

 ---
-title: "ERP"
+title: "PORTS"
-date: "2020-06-30"
+date: "2019-05-01"
+order: 4
 draft: false
 ---

 The readme, user manual, documentation of the component and architecture consideration of the components.

-The API documentation can be found under [Javadoc](/erp/api-erp/index.html).
+The API documentation can be found under [Javadoc](/ports/api-ports/index.html).